FFmpeg/FFV1/ffv1.md

 ### configuration_record_crc_parity

-`configuration_record_crc_parity` 32 bits that are chosen so that the Configuration Record as a whole has a crc remainder of 0.
+`configuration_record_crc_parity` 32 bits that are chosen so that the `Configuration Record` as a whole has a crc remainder of 0.
 This is equivalent to storing the crc remainder in the 32-bit parity.
 The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value 0.

 ### Mapping FFV1 into Containers

-This Configuration Record can be placed in any file format supporting Configuration Records, fitting as much as possible with how the file format uses to store Configuration Records.
-The Configuration Record storage place and `NumBytes` are currently defined and supported by this version of this specification for the following container formats:
+This `Configuration Record` can be placed in any file format supporting `Configuration Records`, fitting as much as possible with how the file format uses to store `Configuration Records`.
+The `Configuration Record` storage place and `NumBytes` are currently defined and supported by this version of this specification for the following container formats:

 #### AVI File Format

-The Configuration Record extends the stream format chunk ("AVI ", "hdlr", "strl", "strf") with the ConfigurationRecord bitstream.
+The `Configuration Record` extends the stream format chunk ("AVI ", "hdlr", "strl", "strf") with the ConfigurationRecord bitstream.
 See [@AVI] for more information about chunks.

 `NumBytes` is defined as the size, in bytes, of the strf chunk indicated in the chunk header minus the size of the stream format structure.

 #### ISO Base Media File Format

-The Configuration Record extends the sample description box ("moov", "trak", "mdia", "minf", "stbl", "stsd") with a "glbl" box which contains the ConfigurationRecord bitstream.
+The `Configuration Record` extends the sample description box ("moov", "trak", "mdia", "minf", "stbl", "stsd") with a "glbl" box which contains the ConfigurationRecord bitstream.
 See [@ISO.14496-12.2015] for more information about boxes.

 `NumBytes` is defined as the size, in bytes, of the "glbl" box indicated in the box header minus the size of the box header.